Ross Martin: Later career

 After The Wild, Wild West ended, Martin continued his career in various guest roles on television and in roles in television films.
 In 1970, Martin portrayed Alexander Hamilton in the NBC television special Swing Out, Sweet Land, hosted by John Wayne.
 He also appeared in a 1970 episode of The Immortal ("White Elephants Don't Grow on Trees").
 The following year, Martin tried his hand at directing.
 He guest starred in the 1971 episode of Columbo entitled "Suitable for Framing", as Dale Kingston, a murderous art critic, and also a 1971 episode of Love, American Style, which he also directed.
 Martin directed another episode of the series in 1973.
 Later that same year, he appeared as the famed Asian detective Charlie Chan in The Return of Charlie Chan.
 He made a guest appearance on Barnaby Jones in 1974, and also lent his voice to an episode of Wait Till Your Father Gets Home later that year.

 In 1976, Martin returned to the stage as John Adams in a touring production of the musical 1776.
 In 1978, he did more voice work for the animated series Jana of the Jungle.
 He reprised the role of Artemus Gordon in two Wild, Wild West television movies: The Wild Wild West Revisited in 1979 and More Wild Wild West in 1980.
-He had a four-episode recurring role as kumu mobster Tony Alika on Hawaii Five-O from 1978–79.
+He had a four-episode recurring role as kumu mobster Tony Alika on Hawaii Five-O from 1978 to 1979.
 In 1980, Martin appeared in the third episode of The Love Boat as Tom Thorton.
 Martin's final role was in the 1983 television movie I Married Wyatt Earp in which he played the role of Jacob Speigler.
 The film aired two years after his death.